 Nerves are thread-like structures that emerge from the brain and spinal cord.
 It is responsible for carrying messages to all the parts of the body.
 There are three types of nerves.
-Some of these neurons can fire signals at speeds of over 119 m/s or over 428 km/h.
+Some of these neurons can fire signals at speeds of over 119 m/s or above 428 km/h.

 - Sensory nerves send messages from all the senses to the brain.